-While GoPro now longer offers a GoPro Studio Download link on their website, it is possible to download GoPro Studio from an alternate source.
+While GoPro no longer offers a GoPro Studio Download link on their website now, it is possible to download GoPro Studio from an alternate source?
 But what happened to GoPro Studio anyway?

 What happened to the GoPro Studio download?
 On their FAQ page, GoPro has posted that GoPro Studio will no longer be available to download.
 This free video editing platform has been completely discontinued and is no longer bundled with the “Quik” download.